One of my favorite things to do in VR is to visit places I’ve never been to.

 Is it worth it?

-This VR Sync review will take an in-depth look and let you know my thoughts.
+This VR Sync (click and get a free trial) review will take an in-depth look and let you know my thoughts.

 Things to Consider Before Buying VR Editing Software

 Shooting VR media can be easy, as you can do it on your smartphone in some cases.